theodi/colleen/README.md

-# Project Colleen
+# We Need Us

 Data art project for the Data as Culture art programme.

 This work is currently in active development.
 The most visible aspect will be a web-base animation built in javascript.

-It is fed by an API built using Node.js, MySQL and Python.
+It is fed by an API built using Node.js and MySQL.

 ##License

 We intend for this work to be open source but have not yet chosen the license.

 ##Acknowledgements

 Many have helped us.
 We will name them in time.